 Regardless of your flower knowledge, the list is as long as there are flower species.
 And though meanings may vary across cultures, the roots of this ancient custom remain the same.
-Some feelings are just better expressed when spoken in the Language of Flowers.
+Some feelings are just better expressed in the Language of Flowers.

 DAHLIAS BRING OUT THE CHILD

 For some, dahlias may not be all that big a deal.
 But for me, the first time I saw the majestic, 10-foot flowers left an indelible memory.
 It was the 1960s, and I was a kid growing up in Delaware.
 Smack dab in the middle of suburbia, on the corner of two heavily-traveled streets, there was a small working farm.
 In the summer it produced fruits and vegetables.
 But in September, it became a sea of dahlias.

 And these weren’t your everyday dahlias, mind you.
 Many were the gigantic, dinner plate size; the kind that drives a kid mad with desire to jump out of the car just to be among them.
 Standing as tall as adults, they gently swayed in the breeze, solemnly saluting us as we drove by.

 Craning my neck out the window, I’d watch until they gradually disappeared, slowly dissolving into a sea of rainbow colors.

 And thus began my love affair with these beautiful flowers.